nichollsbr/cmsc611-project/README.md

 # Running
 First, follow the instructions in data/unpack_noaa after downloading gsod_csv.zip from the shared directory.

+Then go to the /tmp directory and make the spark-stats directory.

 To build the relevant jar, run Maven (the mvn command):
 ```
 mvn clean install